illinoistech-itm/jhajek/itmo-453/tooling-assignments/Readme.md

 Download, extract, and execute the Git-it tutorial, located: [https://github.com/jlord/git-it-electron/releases](https://github.com/jlord/git-it-electron/releases "Git-it release tutorial").
 The program runs as an executable so there is no installation needed and is cross platform.

 Next we can download and extract the [Git-it Tutorial](https://github.com/jlord/git-it-electron/ "Git-it install Page").
 Git-it is a desktop (Mac, Windows and Linux) app that teaches you how to use Git and GitHub on the command line.
 Releases can be found under the [Release Tab](https://github.com/jlord/git-it-electron/releases "Git-it Download Releases").
-Extract the file, execute the file `Git-it`:
+Extract the file, execute the file `Git-it`.

 Upon a completion of the tutorial take a screenshot of your completion badge (or dots).